alexpaul/Functions-Recursion-Call-Stack/README.md

 2. Recursive call.
 </details>

+## Challenges

+#### Challenge 1.

-#### Write a function that uses recursion to print the values of a Linked List.
+Write a function that uses recursion to print the values this given Linked List.

 ```swift
 class Node {